A Rollicking Docket

 Also, he's in a 1930s hobo camp.

-I'll say, this is my image.
+I'll say this is my image.

+an animal can't open up a can of soup at all.
 If a dog or a cat could operate a can opener, this would be a different world we lived in.

+You know what I mean?
 Yeah, we'd be in trouble.

+We'd be in trubs.
 The market for dry dog food would, you know, no pun intended, dry up real fast.

 Exactly.

+They could unload that stuff.
 You'd be paving driveways in Maine with kibble.

-Yeah, if I came home and Lola, the dumb-dumb cat, was walking around on two legs eating chunky soup out of a can she opened
+Yeah.
+If I came home and Lola, the dumb-dumb cat was walking around on two legs eating chunky soup out of a can she opened

 with her paw with no thumbs, I'd be like, you know what?
+I misjudged this cat.
+Not dumb.

 Pretty smart.
+Pretty amazing.

-I'm going to go on on television.
+I'm going to go on television.

 You look like Rorschach.